 The colour created from urushi lacquer mixed with cinnabar was rewarded to them as the most famous warriors of all the samurai clans of Japan, the Li, and the Takeda.

 Their clan mon tettsu tsuba have a polished surface finish bevelled towards the edge.
 Matching daito long sword and shoto short sword tsubas, very finely pierced with the Rokakku samurai clan's crest, the "kamon".
-The tsuka ito was rebound in cream silk in the post Edo period, as is very usual due to the wear and natural aging of the Edo period silk tsuka-ito, and the signed fuchi kashira, that have a deep takebori design of crashing waves in gilt over metal, and the four gilt and silvered menuki of samurai are all very likely from that same period.
+The tsuka ito was rebound in cream silk in the post Taisho period, as is very usual due to the wear and natural aging of the Edo period silk tsuka-ito, and the signed cast fuchi kashira, that have a deep takebori design Hiranami style of crashing waves in gilt over metal, and the four gilt and silvered menuki of samurai are all very likely from that same late period.

 Founded by Sasaki Yasutsuna of Omi Province in the 13th century, the name Rokkaku was taken from their residence within Kyoto; however, many members of this family continued to be called Sasaki.
 Over the course of the Muromachi period, members of the clan held the high post of Constable (shugo) of various provinces.